LuisFuenTech/http-errors-wrapper/README.md

-# Http Error Wrapper
+# HTTP Errors Wrapper

-This module allows you to create an object to throw custom and specific http-errors when handling server responses in your nodejs APIs.
+This module allows you to throw custom and specific http-errors when handling server responses in your NodeJS APIs.

 # Compatibility